 You can get more information and help from your Local Trading Standards Authority.
 You may also find the following useful :

-Join our free Club today and get 15% off your first purchase (terms & conditions apply), exclusive offers, invites to craft events and entries to competitions.
+Join our free Club today and get 15% off your next order (terms & conditions apply), exclusive offers, invites to craft events and entries to competitions.